egandavidpatrick-del/project-navigator/README.md

 **Watch the system tray clock in the video**

 - The video pauses at 15:18 and resumes at 15:23.
 - The locks are gone.
-The service removed them with no human intervention.
+The Enola service removed them with no human intervention.

 ---